opnsense/docs/source/manual/how-tos/vlan_and_lagg.rst

 =============================  ===============  ===============  ===============

-- | Go to :menuselection:`Interfaces --> Assignements` and assign the new VLAN interfaces.
+- | Go to :menuselection:`Interfaces --> Assignments` and assign the new VLAN interfaces.
 The parent interface should stay unassigned.
     In rare cases, the parent interface can be assigned without a network configuration, to allow manual link speed overrides.
 - | On the `Managed Switch`, create the same tagged VLANs on the LAGG or physical interface.
 Make sure there is no `Native-VLAN-ID` or `default VLAN` on the trunk port that connects to the OPNsense.